333 Postal Service Responsibilities

 The Postal Service is responsible for ensuring the competitive nature and validity of the selection process while at the same time providing reasonable accommodation to applicants with known disabilities when applicants request such accommodation.

-Examiners, including testing vendor staff, or district Human Resources staff should ensure that applicants are given an opportunity to request a testing accommodation by one of the following methods:
+Examiners must ensure that applicants are given an opportunity to request a testing accommodation by submitting a request to one of the following:

 Any person who accepts applications or has contact with applicants must be able to recognize requests for accommodations.
-An applicant does not have to use any special words such as “reasonable accommodation” or “Rehabilitation Act.”
-You must refer applicants requesting reasonable accommodation to the examiner or person responsible for the examination or selection process.
+An applicant does not have to use any special words, such as “reasonable accommodation” or “Rehabilitation Act.”
+You must refer applicants requesting reasonable accommodation to the examiner or person responsible for the testing or selection process.

-Throughout this process, the Postal Service must engage in an interactive process to clarify what the applicant needs and identify an appropriate reasonable accommodation.
+Throughout this process, the Postal Service must engage in an interactive process to clarify the applicant’s needs and identify an appropriate reasonable accommodation.

-In cases where the competitive nature and validity of the test are not likely to be affected (e.g., site accessibility), the examiner or district Human Resources staff member works out what accommodation, if any, to provide.
-When there is a question as to whether providing a requested accommodation would preclude the valid assessment of the applicant’s qualifications, the examiner or district Human Resources staff member must forward the request to the Director, National Human Resources, for final determination.
+In cases when the competitive nature and validity of the test are not likely to be affected (e.g., site accessibility), the examiner or Human Resources staff member works out what accommodation, if any, to provide.
+When there is a question as to whether providing a requested accommodation would preclude validly assessing the applicant’s qualifications, the examiner or district Human Resources staff member must forward the request to the director, Organizational Effectiveness, for final determination.

-Once the applicant’s makes his or her desire for a testing accommodation is known, the testing vendor, examiner, district Human Resources staff, or district manager of Human Resources must do the following:
+Once the applicant makes known his or her desire for a testing accommodation, the testing vendor, examiner, or Human Resources (staff or manager) must do the following:

 See Exhibit 335.2 for detailed information on possible testing accommodations for applicants who are deaf or hard of hearing.